-The SSI can generate the following exceptions, ordered from the highest to the lowest priority:
+The SSI generates the following exceptions, ordered from highest to lowest priority:

-- 1. SSI Receive Data with Exception Status-This exception occurs when the receive exception interrupt is enabled, the receive data register is full, and a receiver overrun error has occurred.
+- SSI Receive Data with Exception Status-This exception occurs when the receive exception interrupt is enabled, the receive data register is full, and a receiver overrun error has occurred.
 ROE is cleared by first reading the SSISR and then reading RX. - 2.
 SSI Receive Data-This exception occurs when the receive interrupt is enabled, the receive data register is full, and no receive error conditions exist.
 Reading RX clears the pending interrupt.
 This error-free interrupt can use a fast interrupt service routine for minimum overhead. - 3.
 SSI Receive Last Slot Interrupt-This exception occurs after the last slot of the frame ended (in Network mode only).
-The Receive Last Slot interrupt can be used to reconfigure the DMA channels and reassignment of data memory pointers.
 Using the Receive Last Slot interrupt guarantees that the previous frame was serviced with the previous setting and the new frame is to be serviced with the new setting without synchronization problems.
-Note that the maximum Receive Last Slot interrupt service time should not exceed N 1 SSI bits service time (where N is the number of bits in a slot). - 4.
+The maximum Receive Last Slot interrupt service time should not exceed N 1 SSI bits service time, where N is the number of bits in a slot. - 4.
 SSI Transmit Data with Exception Status-This exception occurs when the transmit exception interrupt is enabled, the transmit data register is empty, and a transmitter underrun error has occurred.
 TUE is cleared by first reading the SSISR and then writing to the transmit data register, or to the TSR to clear the pending interrupt. - 5.
 SSI Transmit Last Slot Interrupt-This exception occurs at the start of the last slot of the frame in Network mode.
-The Transmit Last slot interrupt can be used to reconfigure the DMA channels and reassignment of data memory pointers.
-Using the Transmit last slot interrupt guarantees that the previous frame was serviced with the previous setting and the new frame is to be serviced with the new setting without synchronization problems.
-Note that the maximum Transmit last slot interrupt service time should not exceed N 1 SSI bits service time (Where N is the number of bits in a slot). - 6.
+Using the Transmit Last Slot interrupt guarantees that the previous frame was serviced with the previous setting and the new frame is to be serviced with the new setting without synchronization problems.
+Note that the maximum Transmit last slot interrupt service time should not exceed N 1 SSI bits service time, where N is the number of bits in a slot. - 6.
 SSI Transmit Data-This exception occurs when the transmit interrupt is enabled, and the transmit data register is empty, and no transmitter error conditions exist.
 Writing to the TX registers or to the TSR clears this interrupt.
 This error-free interrupt can use a fast interrupt service routine for minimum overhead.